What is the difference between Human-Grade and Feed-Grade foods?

 Why do you use the packaging you do?

 We package our food to ensure that every time you feed your dog, they are enjoying the freshest food possible.
-After each container is opened and exposed to air, the food in it should be consumed within 7 days or less.
+After each kraft paper bag is opened and exposed to air, the food in it should be consumed within 7 days or less.

 Each shipment you receive should be eaten within 60 days of the date it was made.